AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 ================

 Aviatrix is a cloud native networking company.
 Unlike any other networking vendors, the Aviatrix software platform understands the cloud provider's native constructs.
-This allows us to leverage and control the native constructs directly using the cloud provider's APIs extending their capabilities and integrating them into our software to provide organizations with turn key solutions accelerating their cloud journey.
+This allows you to leverage and control the native constructs directly using the cloud provider's APIs extending their capabilities and integrating them into our software to provide organizations with turn key solutions accelerating your cloud journey.

 |aviatrix_overview|